1974 EgyptAir Tupolev Tu-154 crash

 The 1974 EgyptAir Tupolev Tu-154 crash occurred on 10 July 1974, when an Egyptair Tupolev Tu-154 aircraft crashed during a training flight near Cairo International Airport.
 This resulted in the deaths of all six crew members on board.

 Aircraft

 The aircraft was a Tupolev Tu-154 built at the Aviakor аviation plant.
 It was the first Tupolev Tu-154 delivered to EgyptAir, on 1 December 1973, and was named Nefertiti after the wife of the Egyptian pharaoh Akhenaten.

 Accident

 The aircraft was performing a training flight at Cairo International Airport carrying a crew of six; two EgyptAir pilots and four Soviet instructors.
 After three hours and 14 minutes, the aircraft performed a touch-and-go landing on the runway known as Runway 23.
 During the maneuver, the aircraft pitched-up before entering a stall.
 This caused the aircraft to crash into the ground at 17:30 local time.
 All six occupants died.

 Investigation

 Investigators determined that the pilot flying had applied too many pitch-up inputs, as well as incorrect center of gravity calculations.
 The shifting ballasts during the flight were also contributing factors.

-Aftermath

-The following year, in 1975, EgyptAir returned its remaining Tupolev Tu-154s to the Soviet Union.
-In the same year, during the production of the Tu-154B, systems for flap resynchronization and the rearrangement of stabilizers were installed to prevent any similar incidents.